lawsonfulton/insight/README.md

 insight
 =======

-The Quantified Self Web App
+The Quantified Self Web App.
+Work in progress.